Women in Mining meet progressing well

 “Networking starts at home – we must gain support from our men, align our activities or goals with the National Government’s Vision 2050 and also maintain our little groups like women’s fellowship groups,” explained Patai.

-She added that Project Planning was of utmost importance and the creation of resource centers and finance a must in order for women to administer their various projects.
+She added that Project Planning was of utmost importance and the creation of resource centers and finance a just in order for women to administer their various projects.

 GRM Facilitator for the session Basil Peutalo said: “The development of your people and how to strengthen your people in these areas is important.

 “The Women in Mining Association was created a long time ago and has eight goals that we should use and compare with what we currently have.

 “You have mentioned your needs so I want you to compare yours to what the WIMA has and see how you can be able to improve yours.